RitikPyCode/-AI-ML-Breast-Cancer-Prediction/README.md

 #Outcome

-It can be seen that as the training data size increases, SVM performs better than kNN and has more accuracy.
+It can be seen that as the training data size increases, SVM performs better has more accuracy.

 we get the highest accuracy score (97.95).